kingstondoesit/kingston-type/README.md

-This repo is a potential Monkeytype typing program competitor.
+This repo is a prospective Monkeytype typing program competitor.

 Practice your typing skills here https://kingston-type.onrender.com/